-'Do Something!': Calls Ring Out After Mass Shootings In El Paso And Dayton
+'Do Something!': Calls For Action After Mass Shootings In El Paso And Dayton

 DeWine signed the measure in March, changing the state's recent "Stand Your Ground" law — which included language that could have inadvertently banned shotguns and rifles such as the AR-15.

-A call for action against gun violence also rang out at a pro soccer game in Washington, D.C.
+A call for action against gun violence also came at a pro soccer game in Washington, D.C.
 After the Philadelphia Union's Alejandro Bedoya scored a goal, he ended his celebration by grabbing an on-field mic and shouting, "Hey Congress, do something.
 End gun violence now!"

 Bedoya added, "Let's go!"